symsoft/ecc-api-guide/swagger_specification.md

       parameters:
       - in: "body"
         name: "body"
-        description: "Attributes of Subscriber to be created"
+        description: "Attributes of Subscription to be created"
         required: true
         schema:
-          $ref: "#/definitions/SubscriberPrototype"
+          $ref: "#/definitions/SubscriptionPrototype"
       responses:
-        200:
+        202:
-          description: "Successful operation"
+          description: "Request accepted"
-          schema:
-            $ref: "#/definitions/SubscriberInfo"
         400:
           description: "Missing mandatory parameter, or invalid MSISDN"
         404:
           description: "SIM not found"
         409:
-          description: "Some input value (ICCID or MSISDN) is already in use"
+          description: "An input value (ICCID or MSISDN) is already in use"
       security:
       - basic_auth: []
   /subscribers/{msisdn}:
     get:
       tags:
-      - "Subscriber"
+      - "Subscription"
-      summary: "List Subscriber information"
+      summary: "List Subscription information"
-      description: "List basic Subscriber information.
+      description: "List basic Subscription information.
 For info about assigned Services,\
         \ use the listServices operation"
-      operationId: "getSubscriber"
+      operationId: "read"
       produces:
       - "application/json"
       parameters:
       - name: "msisdn"
         in: "path"
-        description: "The MSISDN (E.164 number) of the Subscriber"
+        description: "The MSISDN (E.164 number) of the Subscription"
         required: true
         type: "string"
       responses:
         200:
           description: "Successful operation"
           schema:
-            $ref: "#/definitions/SubscriberInfo"
+            $ref: "#/definitions/SubscriptionInfo"
         404:
-          description: "Subscriber not found"
+          description: "Subscription not found"
       security:
       - basic_auth: []
     delete:
       tags:
-      - "Subscriber"
+      - "Subscription"
-      summary: "Delete Subscriber"
+      summary: "Delete Subscription"
-      description: "Delete a Subscriber and all resources held, such as SIM and MSISDN.\
+      description: "Delete a Subscription and resources held, such as SIM and MSISDN.\
         \ Assigned Services will also be deleted."
-      operationId: "deleteSubscriber"
+      operationId: "delete"
       parameters:
       - name: "msisdn"
         in: "path"
-        description: "The MSISDN (E.164 number) of the Subscriber"
+        description: "The MSISDN (E.164 number) of the Subscription"
         required: true
         type: "string"
       responses:
-        204:
+        202:
-          description: "Successful operation"
+          description: "Request accepted"
         404:
-          description: "Subscriber not found"
+          description: "Subscription not found"
       security:
       - basic_auth: []
     patch:
       tags:
-      - "Subscriber"
+      - "Subscription"
-      summary: "Update Subscriber"
+      summary: "Update Subscription"
-      description: "Change one or several Subscriber attributes, such as SIM (identified\
+      description: "Change one or several Subscription attributes, such as SIM (identified\
         \ by ICCID), MSISDN or blocking state."
-      operationId: "updateSubscriber"
+      operationId: "update"
       consumes:
       - "application/json"
       produces: